SQream/sqream_docs/connecting_to_sqream/client_drivers/dotnet/index.rst

 Connection String
 --------------------
-JSQreamNet Data Provider relies on a connection string.
+SQreamNet Data Provider relies on a connection string.

 The following is the syntax for SQream: